-The diagnostic tool lets you make several adjustments and settings to configure the diagnostic tool to your particular needs.
-The following functions, adjustments and settings can be performed when the diagnostic tool is in "MENU Mode":
+The Scan Tool lets you make several adjustments and settings to configure the Scan Tool to your particular needs.
+It also contains an OBD2 DTC Library that allows you to search for DTC definitions.
+The following functions, adjustments and settings can be performed when the Scan Tool is in "MENU Mode":

-- Footer: Turns the navigational "footers" at the bottom of most display screens "on" and "off." - Adjust Brightness: Adjusts the brightness of the LCD display screen. - Audible Tone: Turns the diagnostic tool's audible tone "on" and "off."
-When turned "on," a tone sounds each time a button is pressed. - Display Backlight: Turns the display backlight on and off. - Select Language: Sets the display language for the diagnostic tool to English, French or Spanish. - Unit of Measurement: Sets the Unit of Measurement for the diagnostic tool's display to USA or Metric. - Hotkeys Legends: Shows functional descriptions for the diagnostic tool's hotkeys.
+- Footer: Turns the navigational "footers" at the bottom of most display screens "on" and "off." - Adjust Brightness: Adjusts the brightness of the display screen. - Audible Tone: Turns the Scan Tool's audible tone "on" and "off."
+When turned "on," a tone sounds each time a button is pressed. - Select Language: Sets the display language for the Scan Tool to English, French or Spanish. - Unit of Measurement: Sets the Unit of Measurement for the Scan Tool's display to USA or metric. - Hotkeys Legends: Shows functional descriptions for the Scan Tool's hotkeys.

-To enter the Tool Settings Menu:
+To enter the Tool Settings mode:

-- 1. While linked to the vehicle, press and release the M button. - The Main Menu displays. - - The Tool Setting Menu displays. - 3.
-Make adjustments and settings as described in the following paragraphs.
+- 1. While linked to the vehicle, press and release the M button. - The Main Menu displays.